SeleniumHQ/seleniumhq.github.io/docs_source_files/content/introduction/types_of_testing.en.md

 directly with Selenium by simulating user expected behaviour.
 This simulation could be done by record/playback or through the different supported languages as explained in this documentation.
-Note: Acceptance testing is a subtype of **_functional testing_**, which some people might also refer to.

-### Functional testing
+### Regression testing
-This type of testing is done to determine if a feature or system functions properly without issues.
-It checks the system at different levels to ensure that all scenarios are covered and that the system does _what_ it's supposed to do.
-It's a verification activity that answers the question:
->Are we building the product **_right?_**

-This generally includes: the tests work without errors (404, exceptions...), in a usable way (correct redirections),
-in an accessible way and matching its specifications (see **_acceptance testing_** above).

-For web applications, the automation of this testing can be done directly with Selenium by simulating expected returns.
-This simulation could be done by record/playback or through the different supported languages as explained in this documentation.
+This testing is generally done after a change, fix or feature addition.

+To ensure that the change has not broken any of the existing functionality, some already executed tests are executed again.

+The set of re-executed tests can be full or partial and can include several different types, depending on the application and development team.

-### Performance testing
+## Non-Functional testing
-As its name indicates, performance tests are done to measure how well an application is performing.

-There are two main sub-types for performance testing:

-#### Load testing
+### Load testing
-Load testing is done to verify how well the application works under different defined loads (usually a particular number of users connected at once).
+As a sub-type of Performance testing, Load testing is done to verify how well the application works under different defined loads (usually a particular number of users connected at once).

-#### Stress testing
+### Stress testing
-Stress testing is done to verify how well the application works under stress (or above the maximum supported load).
+As a sub-type of Performance testing, stress testing is done to verify how well the application works under stress (or above the maximum supported load).

 Generally, performance tests are done by executing some